jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 unrelated things.

 Remember, in the end, it's just programming.
-The only difference is that you are just having focus on one or two, because software development nowadays is already a very comprehensive field.
+Again, the only difference is
+that you are just having
+focus on one or two, because software development nowadays is already a very comprehensive field.